jnaecker/jnaecker.github.io/_posts/2018-10-16-updated-fairness.md

 What allocation do you tell me?
 Pause and think about it for a second!

 Most people say that they would choose the allocation  ($0, $10) (all $10 to household B).
-Note than this means both household will get $5 *in expectation*.
+Note than this means both households will get $5 *in expectation*.
 Put another way, your giving all $10 to B if heads is flipped perfectly offsets the chance of all $10 going to A if tails is flipped.

 Next, suppose I flip the coin and it comes up heads.
 Surprise!
 You can change allocation before implementing if you'd like.
 What allocation do you tell me now?
 Again, take a second to think about it.